surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/format/list-view-labels.md

    formatting file.

-1. Open Windows PowerShell, and run the following command to load the formatting file into the current session: `Update-FormatData -prependpath PathToFormattingFile`.
+1. Open Windows PowerShell, and run the following command to load the formatting file into the current session: `Update-FormatData -PrependPath PathToFormattingFile`.

 > [!WARNING]

 > This formatting file defines the display of an object that is already defined by a Windows
 > PowerShell formatting file.
-You must use the `prependPath` parameter when you run the cmdlet, and
+You must use the `PrependPath` parameter when you run the cmdlet, and
 > you cannot load this formatting file as a module.

 ## Demonstrates